gasparSanchez/StatisticalInference_Project/README.md

 StatisticalInference_Project
 ============================

-Project for the Coursera Course Statistical Inference
+This repository contains the **Project.Rmd** file with the assignment for the Coursera Course Statistical Inference.